Analytify/wp-analytify/readme.txt

 == Description ==

 [Analytify](http://wp-analytify.com/details) - makes Google Analytics simple for everywhere in WordPress (posts,pages and custom post types etc).
 It presents the statistics in a beautiful way under the WordPress Posts/Pages at front end, backend and in its own Dashboard.
 Now you can get **Google Analytics Dashboard** inside your WordPress Dashboard within a minute.

+**Analytify 2.0 Is Near & Upcoming Price Change!**
+Analytify 2.0 is almost ready for the world.
+There is also a upcoming price change within this week.
+[Read details here.](https://wp-analytify.com/go/TwoRC)

 > **Google Analytics Premium Partner** - [Read](https://www.google.com/analytics/partners/company/5179388639313920/gadp/5629499534213120/app/5707702298738688/listing/5639274879778816) what Google is saying about us.